4-Chess - Adversaries and Allies

 WINNING

-2. When any two kings remain, they may declare an alliance and declare each other a winner.
-More likely, however, is that old grudges will surface which cause the two remaining players to fight on.
+2. When any two kings remain, they may declare an alliance or truce and declare each other a winner.
+Or, they may fight on till the death, even if they were former allies (old grudges may surface which cause the remaining two remaining players to fight on.)

 You may print out my rules and distribute them, providing you don't charge a fee for them, and you include the copyright.